arajsingh01/Forest_fire/README.md

 ## Results

-The model achieves an R^2 score of 0.92 on the test set, indicating strong predictive performance.
+The model achieves an R^2 score of 0.85 on the test set, indicating good predictive performance.
 However, further analysis is needed to ensure the model's robustness and generalizability.

 ## Future Improvements